SilkRose/Pony/stories/deternal/deternal.md

 "Now, what happened to you when she crashed?
 Why did you almost die?"

 Twilight lied.
-"I don't know, it might have been a heart attack.
-Did the doctors say anything?"
+"I don't know, it felt like I died… Did the doctors say anything?"

 Pinkie shook her head.
 "They didn't know either.
-They think you had stroke, but you recovered super quick."
+They said the same thing.
+Like you died and came back to life."

 Twilight pulled Pinkie into a closer, tighter hug.
 "Well, hopefully it never happens again."